To “host” Ruth at your next book club meeting, request her through JBC Live Chat.

 Baba would shake her head watching me schlepping the huge suitcases I took to Cuba filled with gifts.
 As I went out the door, she warned, “You’re going to get a kileh!”
 That was Yiddish for hernia.
 Now I know we each carried a different sort of heaviness that made us vulnerable.
 She was weighed down by memories, and I was going to Cuba in search of memories.So many years later, I still travel back and forth to Cuba.
 Wanting to be strong for Baba’s sake, I never did tell her how there’s a part of me that’s always a bit scared about going to Cuba.
 What if a catastrophe befalls me there, will I be able to flee, as we did when I was a child?
 But I kept silent.
 I didn’t want to seem like one of those women that can “drown in a glass of water.”
 Now I imagine Baba looks out for me.
 She’s my guardian angel, making sure I come back in one piece.

-Ruth Behar was born in Havana to a mixed Ashkenazi-Sephardic family, grew up in New York, and became the first Latina to win a MacArthur Genius Grant.
-An anthropologist, poet, filmmaker, and writer, she is the author of the travel memoir An Island Called Home: Returning to Jewish Cuba, and the award-winning coming-of-age novel Lucky Broken Girl.
-Her new novel Letters from Cuba, is inspired by her grandmother’s story of escaping Poland to make a brand-new life in Cuba.
-A graduate of Wesleyan and Princeton, Behar lives in Ann Arbor, where she is a professor at the University of Michigan.
+Ruth Behar was born in Havana, Cuba to a mixed Ashkenazi-Sephardic family.
+She grew up in New York, and became the first Latina to win a MacArthur Genius Grant.
+A cultural anthropologist, poet, and fiction writer, she explores Jewish identity in Latino and Cuban contexts in her award-winning middle-grade novels, Lucky Broken Girl and Letters from Cuba.
+A graduate of Wesleyan and Princeton, Behar is the Victor Haim Perera Collegiate Professor at the University of Michigan, Ann Arbor.